 - Methy benzene – Inhalation can affect your nervous system

-- Dimethyformanide – Can cause organ damage.
-Primary risk is during manufacturing
+- Dimethylformamide – Can cause organ damage.
+The primary risk is during manufacturing

 - Acetone – Girls know this as nail polish remover.
 Can cause harm if you have exposure to it for too long or too often